-Readability is not only determined by print size.
+Accessibility is not only determined by print size.
 Characters may be printed in one or several colours allowing them to be clearly distinguished from the background.
-A different type or colour is one way of making headings clearly recognisable.
+A different type size or colour is one way of making headings or other important information clearly recognisable.

-Contrast is important, and the relationship between the colours used is as important as the colours themselves.
-As a general rule dark text should be contrasted against a light background.
-But there may be occasions when reverse type may be used to highlight particular warnings.
-In such circumstances the quality of the print will need careful consideration and may require the use of a larger font or bold text.
-Reversed-out text is particularly difficult for older readers.
+The relationship between the colours used is as important as the colours themselves.
+As a general rule dark text should be printed on a light background.
+But there may be occasions when reverse type (light text on a dark background) could be considered to highlight for instance particular warnings.
+In such circumstances the quality of the print will need careful consideration and may require the use of a larger type size or bold text.
+Similar colours should not be used for the text and background as legibility is impaired.